 Howard Marks put it nicely when he said that, rather than worrying about share price volatility, 'The possibility of permanent loss is the risk I worry about... and every practical investor I know worries about.'
-It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
+So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
 Importantly, PTC Therapeutics, Inc. (NASDAQ:PTCT) does carry debt.
-But should shareholders be worried about its use of debt?
+But is this debt a concern to shareholders?

 What Is Therapeutics's Net Debt?

-Since publicly traded Therapeutics shares are worth a total of US$2.55b, it seems unlikely that this level of liabilities would be a major threat.
+Given Therapeutics has a market capitalization of US$3.35b, it's hard to believe these liabilities pose much threat.
 Having said that, it's clear that we should continue to monitor its balance sheet, lest it change for the worse.
 While it does have liabilities worth noting, Therapeutics also has more cash than debt, so we're pretty confident it can manage its debt safely.
-There's no doubt that we learn most about debt from the balance sheet.
-But it is future earnings, more than anything, that will determine Therapeutics's ability to maintain a healthy balance sheet going forward.
+The balance sheet is clearly the area to focus on when you are analysing debt.
+But ultimately the future profitability of the business will decide if Therapeutics can strengthen its balance sheet over time.
 So if you're focused on the future you can check out this free report showing analyst profit forecasts.

 So How Risky Is Therapeutics?